Query Veeva Vault Data as a SQL Server Database in Node.js

 4. Click Create & Test

-5. Navigate to the Permissions tab in the Add Veeva Connection page and update the User-based permissions.
+5. Navigate to the Permissions tab in the Add Veeva Vault Connection page and update the User-based permissions.

 Add a Personal Access Token

-1. Click on your username at the top right of the Connect Cloud app and click User Profile.
+1. Click on the Gear icon () at the top right of the Connect Cloud app to open the settings page.

-2. On the User Profile page, scroll down to the Personal Access Tokens section and click Create PAT.
+2. On the Settings page, go to the Access Tokens section and click Create PAT.

-3. Give your PAT a name and click Create.
+3. Give the PAT a name and click Create.

 4. The personal access token is only visible at creation, so be sure to copy it and store it securely for future use.

-Query Veeva from Node.js
+Query Veeva Vault from Node.js

-The following example shows how to define a connection and execute queries to Veeva with the SQL Server module.
+The following example shows how to define a connection and execute queries to Veeva Vault with the SQL Server module.
 You will need the following information:

 • server: tds.cdata.com